 What is ethanol, and why is it such a big deal?
 And should we act to preserve an established program important to farmers, rural America and environmentalists, or look for other ways that make better economic sense?

 Here's our "nice list" of helpful posts to keep you healthy, happy and in-the-know through the holidays and into the new year.
-Everything from delicious, low sugar recipes to our 2019 news round-up on trade and alternative proteins, we've got you covered!
+Everything from delicious, low sugar recipes to global trade and alternative proteins, we've got you covered!

 Why do we all have a different definition for organic foods?
 Is it really pesticide-free?
 Hormone-free?
 Grown locally?
 We took a look at how the USDA monitors organic products and what the term really means.